BryanEgbert/BINUSMAYA_Discord_Bot/README.md

 - Get schedule
 - Get session articles/links
 - Get progress status of a session
-- Get list of classes from your major
+- Get list of active classes from your major
-- Update student progress for today's session at 00:00 GMT or 07:00 in WIB (VC, Forum, and assignments will not be updated)
+- Update student progress for today's session at 00:00 GMT or 05:00 in WIB (VC, Forum, and assignments will not be updated)
+- **New:** Reminder to post forum for GSLC session the day it ends
+- **New:** Support fetching data from old binusmaya API.
+List of new commands: `=assignment`, `=sat`, `=comserv`.

 ## Third party Apps Used
 - [Chrome driver](https://chromedriver.chromium.org/downloads)